 To confirm a significant emergency or dangerous situation is occurring on campus, UTRGV police officers are dispatched to the location where the incident has been reported.
-If responding officers confirm that a significant emergency or dangerous situation is occurring, the police field supervisor will ensure that appropriate UTRGV officials are notified by the UTRGV police dispatch center.
+If responding officers confirm by way of investigation or observation that a significant emergency or dangerous situation is occurring, the police field supervisor will ensure that appropriate UTRGV officials are notified by the UTRGV police dispatch center.